vyshakg/FileUp/README.md

 - [ ] add a stripe for to take a money.
 - [x] testing integration is done and tesing of login is complete.
 - [x] add all the data sent back from the frontend to database with correct insertion of one to many relationship.
-- [ ] handle errors in the login and signup
+- [ ] handle errors in the login and signup.
-- [x] if user not logged in have options in header as signin
+- [x] if user not logged in have options in header as signin.
-- [x] persist the user logged in information in the redux
+- [x] persist the user logged in information in the redux.
-- [ ] client-side verification of the signout and signin
+- [x] client-side verification of the signout and signin.
-- [ ] add a pagination to the images page
+- [x] add a pagination to the images page.
-- [x] transition to react hooks
+- [x] transition to react hooks.
+- [ ] stying of the onhover images.
+- [ ] testing.
+- [ ] homepaeg design ("/") and upgrade page design.
+- [ ] handling and understanding stripe